by Rebecca Wilder

 This is a much broader statement than I was expecting; I take it as a blanket guarantee.
 Euro area members – Germany and France being the largest members as measured by aggregate GDP – will support the stability of the euro-zone, meaning that help will be dished out where needed.

-I wanted to look at debt levels, not just in Europe but across the world.
+I wanted to look at debt levels and talked to debt collectors about it and not just in Europe but across the world.
 I suspected (before I made this chart) that the emerging market space would generally reduce debt levels (consistent with broader trends in countries like Indonesia or Mexico), while developed countries would generally increase debt levels.
 “Debt” considerations go deeper than gross debt as a % of GDP.
 I digress.

 Below I illustrate two charts of gross government debt as a percentage of country GDP.
 The first chart illustrates general government debt burden for 68 countries, emerging and developed markets alike.
 Global Insight forecasts the numbers, which is proprietary information, but you can see the IMF’s forecast for free here).